cedricm-research/cedricm-research.github.io/about.md

 permalink: /about/
 ---

-## About Me
+## About Cedric Moeller

-I am a Ph.D. student focusing on knowledge graphs.
-My main research interests include knowledge extraction, entity linking, relation extraction, QA, and GNNs.
-I am currently employed at the University of Hamburg, where I am involved in teaching the Data Engineering course and the Knowledge Graph course.
+Cedric Moeller is an ambitious Ph.D. student specializing in knowledge graphs.
+His research interests encompass knowledge extraction, entity linking, relation extraction, QA, and GNNs.
+Cedric is dedicated to advancing the field by conducting innovative research and sharing his knowledge as a teaching assistant at the University of Hamburg.

-Before my Ph.D. studies, I worked at Fraunhofer IAIS in Dresden, where I was involved in the design and implementation of a Dialog System.
-I graduated from TU Dresden with a diploma in Computer Science.
+Cedric's previous experience includes working at Fraunhofer IAIS in Dresden, where he made significant contributions to the design and implementation of a Dialog System.
+He holds a diploma in Computer Science from TU Dresden.

 ## Education
-- Ph.D.
-Student, University of Hamburg (in progress)
+- **Ph.D.
+Student**, University of Hamburg (in progress)
-- Diploma in Computer Science, TU Dresden
+- **Diploma in Computer Science**, TU Dresden

 ## Skills
 - Knowledge Graphs